Measuring the Measures: Discriminative Capacity of Representational Similarity Metrics Across Model Families: Experiment Settings

 \section{Experiment Settings}

-\paragraph{Datasets.} We use ImageNet-1K~\cite{imagenet_cvpr09}.
-To control class imbalance and reduce compute, we evaluate on a balanced subset drawn from the test/validation split: 50 images per class sampled uniformly at random (fixed seed).
-All representational metrics are computed on this subset.
+\paragraph{Datasets.} To control class imbalance and reduce compute, we use the ImageNet-1K~\cite{imagenet_cvpr09} validation set, which is balanced with 50 images per class.
+All representational metrics are computed on this dataset.

 \paragraph{Models.} All models are trained on the ImageNet-1K training set.
 We obtain pretrained weights from \texttt{torchvision}~\cite{torchvision2016}, Torch Hub~\cite{pytorch}, \texttt{timm}~\cite{rw2019timm}, or the official repositories.
 Unless noted otherwise, we extract activations from each model’s penultimate layer.
 For CNNs, which commonly include global average pooling, we use that pooled feature.
 For ViT-style models, we average non-CLS token embeddings to form the final representation for consistency across architectures.